garciadev/itb-2023-workshop-api/_workshop/section3/readMe.md

 # Routes and Handlers

-The API has been created under the `modules_app\api\v1` directory.
+The API has been created under the `./modules_app/api/v1` directory.

 By default, this directory contains a config directory with `Router.cfc`, which will contain the API routes, and `Scheduler.cfc`, which can be used to create Scheduled Tasks for the module.
-We will not be using Scheduled Tasks with this workshop.
+We will not be using Scheduled Tasks at the moment.

 ## Routes